nagsenk/GADLRuleBased/README.md

 This is our approach to combine conventional techniques like Evolutionary Algorithms, Rule Based Systems with the contemporary approaches like Deep Learning which require relatively compute intensive training.
+The repo contains the code associated with the paper published under the journal Knowledge and information systems, Springer.

+Link to the publication: https://www.springerprofessional.de/en/a-survey-on-review-summarization-and-sentiment-classification/23326888

 We are motivated by the work on those models wherein review summarization and sentiment classification are done in a joint framework and mutually benefit each other in improving the performance.
 Portion of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl, https://github.com/kenchan0226/dual_view_review_sum .